grey-elf/dm/docs/overview/the-cult-of-vecna.md

 Until the adventure's beginning, the cult had been biding their time and spreading their reach, but had been mostly kept in check by the Spurned Cult of Iuz, their chief rivals.
 Still, their prophecies forewarned their lord's return in this year, and they had been making preparations.
 Further details on Vecna's plan can be found in the [Story Overview](../overview.md#vecnas-plan)

 > No matter how powerful a being is, there exists a secret that can destroy him.
 In every heart is a seed of darkness hidden from all others; find that evil seed, and your enemies are undone.
 Strength and power come if you know and control what others dare not show.
 Never reveal all that you know, or your enemies will take your seed, too.

+"Twice yearly they must sacrifice large quantities of magical items to Vecna."
+(VL74)

 ## Hierarchy